 It is not practical to write here about the whole auction or even about all of the coins from the consignment of the second part of the Malibu collection, As the Proof Liberty Seated Quarters from the 1860s were really special, perhaps the best ever collection of these, I will discuss several of them here.

-I really like the Malibu 1866, which is PCGS certified ‘Pr-64 Cameo,’ and is CAC approved.
-About it, Jeff Ambio says, “very colorful, quite smooth for the grade and” Jeff regards its toning as likely to be “original.”
-In my (this writer’s) view, the Malibu 1866 was dipped decades ago, and then naturally retoned, probably while in a coin album.
-It sold for $2186.
+I really like the Malibu 1866, which is PCGS-certified ‘Pr-64 Cameo’ and CAC-approved.
+About it, Jeff Ambio says, “very colorful, quite smooth for the grade”, and Jeff regards its toning as likely to be “original.”
+In this writer’s view, the Malibu 1866 was dipped decades ago, and then naturally retoned, probably while in a coin album.
+It sold for $2,186.
 (Keep in mind that these are preliminary auction results and will occasionally include errors.
 The auction house will post final, audited prices realized in the near future.).

 The Malibu 1867 is exceptional.
-It is also PCGS certified ‘Pr-66 Cameo’ and it has a CAC sticker of approval.
+It is also PCGS-certified ‘Pr-66 Cameo’ and it has a CAC sticker of approval.
 It was not one of Ambio’s favorite coins in the set, but it is one of mine.
 The wonderful natural toning is more than very attractive and this coin is technically impressive as well in that it has few surface imperfections.
-If my memory serves correctly, Laura Sperber was the successful bidder and the price was $8050, which is a good value.
+If memory serves, Legend Numismatic’s Laura Sperber was the successful bidder and the price was $8,050, which is a good value.

 The price realized of $11,500 for the Malibu 1870 was extremely strong.
-It is NGC certified PF-67 and it has a CAC sticker.
-Though the obverse (front of the coin) has an absolutely stunning look, it has some imperfections as well.
-The reverse (tail) has really neat steel blue toning, but it is not spectacular.
+It is NGC-certified PF-67 and it has a CAC sticker.
+Though the obverse has an absolutely stunning look, it has some imperfections as well.
+The reverse has really neat steel blue toning, but it is not spectacular.
 In my opinion, this coin should not be worth a premium, though I admit that I like it.
 I would hope that non one figures that it should grade 68, though a casual glance at the obverse, without a magnifying glass, may give the impression that it should grade 68.

-The first, lot #553, is PCGS certified Proof-66 Cameo.
+The first, lot #553, is PCGS-certified Proof-66 Cameo.
 The variety, blend, and evenness of its natural toning are incredibly pleasant.
 The orange-russet, brownish-russet, green and other shades cannot be described in words.
-It sold for $2415, a high price for a poor person, though hardly a vast sum in the field of rare U.S. coins.
+It sold for $2,415, hardly a vast sum in the field of rare U.S. coins.
 This coin would be a good value for a connoisseur of U.S. coinage.